-- Select one or more projects to complete - Get and keep your project book(s) and materials - Begin work early on your project; ask questions as needed of your advisor - Complete all project requirements (see Project Terms & Conditions) and exhibit project at the Fair. - Turn in you Record Of Achievement
+- Select one or more projects to complete - Get and keep your project book(s) and materials - Begin work early on your project; ask questions as needed of your advisor - Complete all project requirements (see Project Terms & Conditions) and exhibit project at the Fair. - Complete Project Record sheet, have it signed by a leader and submit it with project at checkin.
+If for some reason you are unable to submit a project, you can still submit the record sheet for project completion. - · Turn in you Record Of Achievement